Dobby233Liu/Jvav-multi/README.md

 Also get a Windows build toolchain, ensure libcurl includes is installed \[if doing in windows, take some hacks to global libs\], make `make` run the correct CXX, then run `make`.
 Copy DLL(s) if needed.

 # Prebuilts
-There is 2 builder that builds Jvav in each commits, `build` (Linux) and `build-mingw-x86_64` (Windows, MinGW).
+There is 2 builders that builds Jvav in each commits, `build` (Linux) and `build-mingw-x86_64` (Windows, MinGW).
 Currently, only the Linux build will work.